praclet/ctf_osint/challenges/level03/intercepted/intercepted.md

 They have found a bunch of custom Kerberos-apt42 tickets in a trashcan nearby 42school.
 They are sure those tickets arent issued by them.
 However it seems like his machine to generate tickets isnt working properly, the agency claim only 1 of the ticket is valid.
 Find out which one and sumbit it, maybe it will help to get the hacker's location in a way...
+You then receive a sms which tells you that the documentation may be found during your other current task.

 To solve this challenge, submit the flag as follows: APT{sha256(ticket_value)}
 For exemple if the ticket number "0123-4567-89AB-CDEF" is the valid ticket: